On completeness and dynamics of compact Brinkmann spacetimes: Introduction

-- Section \ref{Subsection: generalities on Brinkmann spacetimes} contains some generalities about Brinkmann spacetimes.
-In Sections \ref{Subsection: M*} and \ref{Subsection: Existence of totally geodesic surfaces in a Brinkmann spacetime}, we give some properties on the local geometry of Brinkmann spacetimes; these properties are interesting on their own, but they will also be needed in the development of the rest of the article.
-In particular, we introduce in Section \ref{Subsection: M*} some principal bundle over a Brinkmann spacetime $(M,V)$ with the property that the induced action of the subgroup of $\Iso(M)$ preserving $V$ has unipotent isotropy; this feature will serve in the study of the $V$-dynamics on $M$, carried out in Sections \ref{Further results} and \ref{closure foliation}.
-Among submanifolds of a pseudo-Riemannian manifold, totally geodesic ones are fundamental.
-In Section \ref{Subsection: Existence of totally geodesic surfaces in a Brinkmann spacetime}, we prove the existence of many such submanifolds in a Brinkmann spacetime. \\ - We will then use all this in Section \ref{Section: Completeness along the leaves} to give a synthetic proof of completeness through the lightlike geodesic foliation $F$ orthogonal to $V$. \\ - Section \ref{Section: Geodesic equation} gives the geodesic equations on a Brinkmann spacetime, and Section \ref{Section: Analysis of geodesic equation} focuses on the proof of Theorem \ref{completeness} on the completeness of compactly homogeneous Brinkmann spacetimes, through an analysis of the geodesic equation. \\ - In Section \ref{Cartan_Connection}, we prove Theorem \ref{reduction} on the existence of a core $N$, and Section \ref{Further results} gives more details on the structure of this core. \\ - Sections \ref{closure foliation} and \ref{end of proof} contain the proof Theorem \ref{dynamics}.
+Sections \ref{closure foliation} and \ref{end of proof} contain the proof Theorem \ref{dynamics}.
 Section \ref{closure foliation} seems to be the most technical.
 One deals with a homogeneous lightlike space $G/I$, and a discrete subgroup $\Gamma \subset G$ acting properly co-compactly.
 A proven approach to such a problem is to find a kind of connected envelope $H$ containing $\Gamma$ and still acting properly.
 The difficulty in implementing this idea lies on one hand in the possible existence of a semi-simple compact factor of $G$, and on the other hand the fact that the radical of $G$ is not nilpotent.
 What helps us here is that $V$ defines a $1$-dimensional transversally Riemannian foliation, say $\mathcal V$.
 As this is the case of any transversally Riemannian foliation, the closure of the $\mathcal V$- leaves defines a transversally Riemannian foliation (possibly singular) $\overline{\mathcal V}$.
 By a result of Y. Carri\`ere \cite{Car1, Car2}, because $\dim \mathcal V = 1$, $\overline{\mathcal V}$ has toral leaves.
 The algebraic richness of our situation allows us to find such a syndetic hull $H$.